 If your date goes well you might hope a bit of shagging comes next.
 In this scenario, be sure to discuss sexual health strategies with your partner so there’s nothing to worry your mind while you’re having the time of your life!

 Whether you’re gay or bi, no one likes rejection and many of us fail to articulate our feelings well.
 This can become quite an issue when it comes to finding a potential partner.

 There will be guys out there that freak out when you express your feelings.
 If they can’t acknowledge them (and communicate theirs back), you might be wasting your time.
 By being honest with yourself and expressing how you feel, you’ll never walk away from a situation wondering if you did the right thing.

 There’s no such thing as the one

 This sounds depressing, but it’s actually quite liberating.
-Life is not a Katherine Heigl movie (thankfully — they’re terrible).
+Life is not like a Hollywood movie.
 There is no perfect guy and once you stop looking for him, you open yourself up to meeting loads of unexpected possibilities.

 Here’s a checklist to determine if a guy might be relationship worthy for you: